MeVisLab/examples/mevislab.github.io/content/tutorials/thirdparty.md

 * establish markers to overlay with augmented reality

 ### assimp
-The [THE ASSET IMPORTER LIBRARY](http://www.assimp.org/) supports loading and processing geometric scenes from various well known 3D formats.
+The [THE ASSET IMPORTER LIBRARY](https://www.assimp.org/) supports loading and processing geometric scenes from various well known 3D formats.
 MeVisLab uses assimp to import these files and reuses the scenes directly in MeVisLab.

 A list of supported formats can be found [here](https://assimp-docs.readthedocs.io/en/v5.1.0/about/introduction.html).

 ### PyTorch \[*not integrated initially*\]
-[PyTorch](http://www.pytorch.org) is a machine learning framework based on the Torch library, used for applications such as Computer Vision and Natural Language Processing, originally developed by Meta AI and now part of the Linux Foundation umbrella.
+[PyTorch](https://www.pytorch.org) is a machine learning framework based on the Torch library, used for applications such as Computer Vision and Natural Language Processing, originally developed by Meta AI and now part of the Linux Foundation umbrella.

 The tutorials available here shall provide examples on how to integrate AI into MeVisLab.
 You can also integrate other Python AI packages the same way.

 ### Matplotlib
 [Matplotlib](https://matplotlib.org/) is a library for creating static, animated, and interactive visualizations in Python.

-* create publication quality plots
+* Create publication-quality plots
 * Make interactive figures that can be zoomed, panned, and updated
 * Customize visual style and layout
 * Export to many file formats